aspose-total/Aspose.Total-Products/total/en/android-java/conversion/dotm-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to PPSX in Android Apps or Online App" h2="DOTM to PPSX conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This feature can help you to convert documents from one format to another, such as from DOTM to PPSX.
+This can be useful for a variety of tasks, such as creating presentations, sharing documents, or archiving documents.

+<h2>How Aspose.Total Helps for DOTM to PPSX Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert DOTM file to PPSX, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert DOTM file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPSX.
+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+In order to convert DOTM file to PPSX, you can first use document manipulation API Aspose.Words for Android Java to convert DOTM file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as PPSX.

+Aspose.Total for Android via Java is a comprehensive suite of file format APIs that enables developers to create, edit, and convert documents, spreadsheets, and presentations in their Android applications.
+Aspose.Words for Android Java is a powerful document manipulation API that enables developers to create, edit, and convert documents from one format to another.
+Aspose.Slides for Android Java is a powerful PowerPoint API that enables developers to create, edit, and convert presentations from one format to another.

+Aspose.Total for Android via Java is a comprehensive suite of file format APIs that enables developers to create, edit, and convert documents, spreadsheets, and presentations in their Android applications.
+It provides a wide range of features, such as document manipulation, document conversion, document comparison, document encryption, and more.
+With Aspose.Total for Android via Java, developers can easily add document conversion features to their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}